MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 ---
 # Record calls in Dynamics 365 Remote Assist on HoloLens

 Recording a call is great for training or record-keeping purposes.
 Cloud-based recordings are automatically uploaded to Microsoft Stream.
-When the recording finishes uploading, all call participants can view the Stream link via the Teams chat.
+When the recording finishes uploading, all call participants can find the Stream link via the Teams chat.

 Read about the [layout](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/record-calls-hololens#cloud-based-recording-layout) of this type of call before deciding whether to record using this method.
 You may also consider [alternatives to cloud-based recordings](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/record-calls-hololens#alternative-methods-for-recording).